Raymond "Shrimp Boy" Chow: Racketeering and murder trial

 Chow's latest trial began on November 9, 2015.
 For the prosecution's opening remarks, Assistant U.S. Attorney Waqar Hasib called Chow the "sun of the underworld universe" who had ordered "a hit, a cold-blooded gangland-style hit" on Allen Leung "like something straight out of 'The Godfather'."
 In addition, Hasib asserted that by withdrawing the gang's protection from Kong, Chow had doomed him to be murdered eventually.
 Serra responded by citing Chow's vow to reform himself and renounce crime after his last release: "This is not the face of a person who has killed to achieve that status [as head of CKT].
 It's quasi-beatific."

+I would get back in the [criminal] business anytime, but my freedom is very important to me at this time.
+I'm just one step away.
+If I truly am not able to make it, I will go back into the shady business.